 There are other federal agency programs that assess private sector standards and list 'adopted' or 'recognized' standards to help meet their missions.
 For example, the Food and Drug Administration's Center for Devices and Radiological Health has a very robust standards engagement and recognition program.
 The Department of Homeland Security (DHS) has adopted standards for general preparedness, receiving input via public comment periods and an ANSI Homeland Security Standards Panel and works with the ANSI-maintained Homeland Security Standards Database to include the DHS Adopted Standards.
 DHS also has a new Resiliency STAR Program, based on private sector standards, in the pilot phase.

-Comment: What is the role of FTC and NIST in EPA's Guidelines effort?
+Comment: What is the role of FTC and NIST in EPA's Framework effort?